SittingIdle/docker-handson/docker/02-setup.md

 !SUB

+## Claim your machine:

+ * Add your name to an open line in [this link](https://docs.google.com/spreadsheets/d/1_LO8U5YfoXHjyJJ9NWmHNo78ylaZEvc0L57l9jsoGdo/edit?usp=sharing)
+ * Copy the IP address - it is yours for the coming 2 hours

+!SUB

 ![d](img/0.png) <!-- .element: style="margin: -30px 0px 0px 0px" class="noborder" -->

 ### Download Putty.exe from [this URL](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and start it...

 !SUB